feamando/project-yarn/README.md

 An AI-native desktop application for professional writing and document management.
 Project Yarn is an "IDE for Documents" that provides a project-centric workflow with structured document lifecycles, local-first architecture, and seamless AI integration.

-## 🎉 Phase 2 Complete!
+## 🎉 Phase 2 Complete! v0 Design System Fully Restored!

-Project Yarn has successfully completed **Phase 2** development, delivering a comprehensive AI-native document IDE with advanced features:
+Project Yarn has successfully completed **Phase 2** development and **v0 Design System Recovery**, delivering a comprehensive AI-native document IDE with advanced features and a consistent, accessible UI:

 ## 🚀 Features